ntalbs/tweetbot-js/README.md

     $ node tweetbot.js

 This will fetch a random message from the database you specified in `config.js` and tweet it, periodically.
 You can specify the interval by setting `tweet-interval` property in the config file.

+## Backup
+You can backup the database data into JSON file.

+    $ node backup.js backup

+where `backup` is the prefix of backup file name.
+The backup file name is specified as `backup-YYYY-MM-DD.json`.